 After the Synchronous Connection has been established, the Codec Connection is established.
 The selection of codec with the +BCS command is in effect for this connection as well as subsequent Codec Connections.
-The Codec selection procedure needs to be redone only if a different codec is to be used for a new Synchronous Connection.

 If the Codec Connection establishment procedure fails before a Synchronous Connection has been established, the Codec Connection establishment procedure shall be re-started before any Synchronous Connection is established.